digitallyinduced/ihp/Guide/validation.markdown

 ## Introduction

-IHP provides a simple infrastructure for validation of incoming data.
+IHP provides a simple infrastructure for validating incoming data.
 This guide will tell you more about validating new and existing records, as well as how to use more complex validations with database access.

 ## Quickstart

 ### Setting up the controller

-Let's asume we have generated a `Posts` controller using the code generator.
+Let's assume we have generated a `Posts` controller using the code generator.
 Our `Post` has a `title` and a `body`.
 The `CreatePostAction` looks like this:

 ```haskell
     action CreatePostAction = do